 June 28, 2017

-Over the last few years that I’ve been working on this cause to end declawing, I’ve been blocked by people and organizations for simply trying to help save kitties from having their toes and claws amputated.
-Here are the ones that I know of that blocked me on Twitter.
+Over the last few years that I’ve been working on this cause to end declawing, I’ve been blocked and silenced by people and organizations for simply trying to help save kitties from having their toes and claws amputated.

 Here are the reasons I’ve been blocked by each of them.

 - American Association of Feline Practitioners- They don’t like that I shine light on the fact that they allow the inhumane and mutilating procedure of declawing at their “Cat Friendly” practices.
 Please sign my petition to AAFP.
-AAFP Petition Cat Friendly practices and declawing AAFP 2017 President and declawing Does AAFP Care More About the Pocketbooks of their Cat Friendly vets or the welfare of cats?
+AAFP Petition City the Kitty Survey of 156 CAT FRIENDLY Practices

 Texas Coalition for Animal Protection- (UPDATE!
 DECEMBER 2017.
 THANKS TO OUR INSPIRING CAMPAIGN AND PETITION WITH ALL YOUR SIGNATURES, TCAP STOPPED DECLAWING IN NOVEMBER 2017) This organization that is all about protecting animals also declaws lots and lots of cats.
 TCAP- Number 10 in this story